-BvL: I've been working for quiet a while on the existing Blender render engine, we used it in many projects like the Open Movies.
-It has a lot of limitations, it was started in the 80ies and more and more features where added on top of it.
+BvL: I've been working for quite a while on the existing Blender render engine, we used it in many projects like the Open Movies.
+It has a lot of limitations, it was started in the 80ies and more and more features were added on top of it.
 The core of it isn't very modular and is sort of built for direct lighting and rasterization.
 Adding more stuff on to it became more and more difficult.
 I've tried to get the core working well and upgrade it but it wasn't working very well.
 At a certain point I just had a lot of free time and I just started coding in my free time "My ideal Render Engine".
 I tried to put in some things I learned from working with the artists on the Open Movie Projects.
 After half a year I showed it to Ton Rosendaal and he was interested in it.
-Now I started working for the Blender Foundation again, half time solely on the Cycles render engine as a new renderer for Blender.
+Now I have started working for the Blender Foundation again, half time solely on the Cycles render engine as a new renderer for Blender.

 BD: Just half time?

 BvL: Well, I got a lot of other assignments like fixing bugs, release management and getting other coders get their work fit for integration into Blender.
 So I can spend only half my time on Cycles.
 But it's pretty good to be an employee of the Blender Foundation or the Blender Institute.
 It's a super job helping all the volunteers.